Removal: Parenting Across State Lines

 When our Ohio children entered high school, it became increasingly difficult for them to come to Massachusetts for long weekends and spring break as academic demands, sports team commitments, and jobs understandably gained greater priority.
 As a result, we traveled to to Ohio more often.
 We stayed at a modest hotel near where our children lived with their mother, stepfather, and much younger half-brothers.
 Weekends were spent watching movies, doing homework, and using the hotel pool and gym.
 We took them shopping for clothes and shoes and other necessities, got together with their friends, and attended our son’s baseball games and daughter’s track meets.

 In 2013, our son graduated from high school in Ohio and moved in with us.
 He graduated from the Honors College at UMass Amherst four years later, and we loved having him near us while he was in college.
 His sister remained in Ohio, attended college in Cincinnati and is now in an MD/PhD program at the same university.
-My daughter who attended Northampton High School went to college in Portland, Maine and then moved to LA for her dream job.
-Our youngest is in the Honors College at UMass Amherst and we are happy to have her nearby, at least for a few more years.
 We are blessed by these wonderful children and so grateful that our relationships survived the geographical and time absences of their childhoods.
 And our experiences raising our Ohio kids helped us adjust to our local daughter attending college in Maine and then moving to California.

 It is most important not to react to a proposed move by either parent as something she is “doing” to the other parent.
 As individuals, we made decisions and live according to our own needs and desires, not usually to make another person’s life difficult.
 Being a good parent isn’t always easy but it’s certainly easier to do from a happy, centered place with community support and financial security.
 When one parent moves children far away, the move irrevocably changes the nature of the relationship with the parent who stays behind, and significantly limits that parent’s ability to be a regular part of a child’s life.
 Balancing a parent’s need to move and the benefits of the move for the children, with the unavoidable changes to the children’s relationship with the other parent, is a difficult task for parents, lawyers, mediators, and judges.
 Each family situation is unique and must be considered carefully from the perspective of what is best for the child.